DipesThapa/safebrowse-ai/docs/STORE_LISTING.md

 Safeguard (SafeBrowse AI)

 ## Short Description
 Privacy-first web safety.
-Block adult sites, blur risky media, and lock overrides or allowlist edits behind a private PIN — all on-device.
+Block adult sites, blur risky media, lock overrides behind a PIN, and send HTTPS-only alerts — all on-device.

 ## Full Description
 Safeguard helps families and schools reduce exposure to harmful content.
 It blocks adult sites, enforces SafeSearch on Google/Bing, and can blur images/videos on the page using on‑device heuristics.
 No data leaves your device.